obsidiandynamics/tinyrand/README.md

 * Want to know whether they are getting "the real deal";
 * Wish to understand how PRNGs can be practically tested; and
-* Are wondering what it is meant by "likely fit for use in most applications".
+* Are wondering what is meant by "likely fit for use in most applications".

 The `tinyrand` testing process is split into four tiers: